appdev-projects/todo-list-1/README.md

 More specifics to notice about the target:

-- As usual, pay attention to the copy in buttons, links, labels, headings, etc — spelling, capitalization, punction.
+- As usual, pay attention to the copy in buttons, links, labels, headings, etc — spelling, capitalization, and punctuation matter.
 - The sign in page is located at `/user_sign_in`.
 - The sign up page is located at `/user_sign_up`.